 Third, with respect to the new features in Office 2019, how will you get training on what these new features are and how you can use them to improve efficiency and productivity?
 After all, if you’re not going to take advantage of these new features, what’s the purpose of the upgrade in the first place?

-Security and Privacy Issues, Including Ransomware and GPDR
+Security and Privacy Issues, Including GDPR and Ransomware

 Maybe no single business issue receives as much attention today as that of security and privacy.
 Unfortunately, far too many individuals and businesses are in a reactive state and are not taking proactive stances against threats such as ransomware, phishing attacks, and other forms of data breaches.
 Perhaps this is why over 5 billion records containing sensitive personal information have been reported as having been compromised (to see if your data has been compromised, visit https://haveibeenpwned.com.)